Kariuki11/Deep-JavaScript-Understanding/Node Js Deep Understanding/interviewprep1.md

 Node.js is **fast, scalable, and great for real-time apps**, but it’s **not ideal for CPU-heavy tasks** and can be tricky to manage in large, complex projects.

+# 15. What is the purpose of the package.json file in a Node.js project?

+Holds project metadata (name, version, description).

+Defines dependencies (dependencies, devDependencies).

+Contains scripts for automation (e.g., npm start, npm test).

+Specifies entry points like "main": "index.js".

+# 16. Explain the difference between require and import in Node.js.

+require: CommonJS module system (default in Node.js).

+const express = require("express");

+import: ES6 module system (enabled with "type": "module" in package.json).

+import express from "express";

+ import is more modern and supports tree-shaking, while require is synchronous.

+# 17. How do you handle environment variables in Node.js applications?

+Store them in a .env file and load using dotenv.

+# 18. What are middleware functions in Express.js?
+Can you give a real example?

+Middleware are functions that run between request and response.
+They can modify requests, run checks, or end the response.

+# 19. What is the difference between process.nextTick() and setImmediate()?

+process.nextTick(): Runs before the event loop continues, giving it higher priority.

+setImmediate(): Runs in the check phase, after I/O events.